IchiroRosas/IchiroRosas/README.md

 <h1>ℹ️ About me:</h1>
 <img align="right" style="margin: 50px;" src="https://github.com/ICHIBAN98/ICHIBAN98/blob/main/readMeGift.gif" alt="" width="350" heigth="350" />

 Hello!
 My name is Raúl Ichiro Rosas Chinen.
-Currently, I am a student pursuing a degree in Computer Science and Informatics at CIBERTEC, and I am a distinguished student with a deep interest in Backend development.
+Currently, I'm a distinguished student pursuing a degree in Computer Science and Informatics at CIBERTEC, with a deep interest in Backend development.

 So far, I don't have any work experience, which is why I am actively seeking internships to apply everything I have learned until now and to learn more by tackling various challenges.

 Lastly, I consider myself someone with leadership abilities, capable of working in teams, exchanging ideas, and improving proposals to achieve high-quality work.
+Additionally, I am constantly seeking to learn and enhance my knowledge, which is why I am continually studying in search of improvement.